 Salary

-The average annual salary for a higher education administrator in Switzerland is CHF 100,854, which translates to CHF 48 per hour.
+The average annual salary for a higher education administrator in the US is $77,000.
 The salary may vary depending on education level as well as experience.

 Advertising Sales Agent